sarog/openremote-sf/branches/feature/TCP-HTTP-TelnetEvents-mredeker/readme.txt

 III.
 "Controller" deployment
 ==============================================
-1) put "controller.xml" in any folder, for instance, user home folder,DON'T rename the file.
-2) modify following configuration variables in "%PROJECT_ROOT%/config/config.properties" file (see comments inside this file for details):
-    a) set "action.xml.path" parameter value to the path where "controller.xml" is;

-3) run "ant war" to get the war file in "%PROJECT_ROOT%/output" directory;
+1) run "ant war" to get the war file in "%PROJECT_ROOT%/output" directory;

-4) deploy the war into your web server;
+2) deploy the war into your web server;

-4) put "iphone.xml" in "/webapps/controller" directory, DON'T rename the file.
+3) put "iphone.xml" and "controller.xml" in "/webapps/controller" directory, DON'T rename the files.

 IV.
 Supported functions
 =======================